An EZ-structure for the mapping class group: Abstract

 \section{Abstract}

 We construct a boundary for the mapping class group ${\rm Mod}(S)$ of a surface $S$ of finite type.
 The action of ${\rm Mod}(S)$ on this boundary is minimal, strongly proximal and topologically free.
-The boundary is the boundary of a $Z$-structure for any torsion free finite index subgroup of ${\rm Mod}(S)$.
+The boundary is the boundary of an ${\cal E\cal Z}$-structure for ${\rm Mod}(S)$.